Breast Cancer Types

 Doctors also refer to recurrent breast cancer, which means cancer that reappears after treatment.

-- Ductual breast cancer starts in the breast ducts—the parts of the breast where milk travels.
+- Ductal breast cancer starts in the breast ducts—the parts of the breast where milk travels.
+For more information on medullary breast cancer, a rare type that can start in the ducts, please see the glossary

 - Lobular breast cancer starts in the lobes of the breast—the parts responsible for milk production.